 - 44. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We will review our assessment of materiality throughout our audit. - 45.
-Our initial assessment of materiality for the financial statements is £0.245 million (approximately 1.8% of the 2017/18 expenditure), which is considered one of the principal considerations for users of the financial statements when assessing performance.
-We will continue to review our assessment of materiality throughout our audit. - 46.
-Performance materiality is the amount set by the auditor at less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed materiality for the financial statements as a whole.
+We review our assessment of materiality throughout our audit. - 45.
+Performance materiality is the working level of materiality used throughout the audit.
+We use performance materiality to determine the nature, timing and extent of audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - 46.
+Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and detected misstatements exceed overall materiality.